What is the Chaikin Money Flow (CMF)?

 2. Money flow volume

-The next step is to calculate the volume of money flow by multiplying the volume for the period and the money flow multiplier obtained in step one.
-It is usually calculated at the daily level, but it can take other time variations like hourly or weekly.
+The next step is to calculate the volume of money flow by multiplying the volume for the period by the money flow multiplier obtained in step one.
+It is usually calculated on a daily basis but can be figured otherwise, such as hourly or weekly.

 Money Flow Volume = Money Flow Multiplier x Volume for the Period

 The last step is to calculate the CMF value.
 Simply divide the daily money flow over a certain period of time by the sum of volume for the same period.
-The default number of periods for CMF is usually 21 days, which represents the price data for the past month.
+The default number of periods for CMF is 21 days, as this represents the trading over the past month.
+(There are typically 21 or 22 trading days in each month.)
 The formula is as follows:

 CMF = 21-day Average of the Daily Money Flow / 21-day Average of the Volume

-Most trading software and charting platforms nowadays include the CMF indicator.
-Most platforms express the indicator as a decimal by dividing it by 100, while other platforms will indicate it as a value between 0 and 100.
-It means that a value of 0.45 on one trading platform and 45 on another platform will mean the same thing.
+Most trading software and charting platforms include the Chaikin Money Flow indicator, so you don’t have to do the calculations yourself.
+Some platforms express the indicator as a decimal by dividing it by 100, while other platforms indicate it as a value between 0 and 100.
+A value of 0.45 on one trading platform and 45 on another platform mean the same thing.

-Trading with the Chaikin Money Flow (What to Look Out for)
+Trading with the CMF (What to Look Out for)